 Write a list of content style guidelines and brand controls.

 What’s the most effective way to manifest your brand “pattern” in everything you do?
 Start by writing a list of writing and design style guidelines, branding controls, and content briefs to set the tone for your brand.

 The sum of all patterns leads to the “whole”.

-In another way this can be done is through strategic visuals.
-Notice a pattern unfold with the example of each displayed item: pen, notepad, laptop, headphones, a gift card, coffee and what’s on the menu.
+Another way this can be done is through strategic visuals.
+Notice a pattern unfold with the example of each displayed item: pen, notepad, laptop, headphones, gift card, coffee, and what’s on the menu.
 Where are we?
-In the beginning it could’ve been anywhere, but in the end it appears as if we’ve stumbled into a coffee shop.
+In the beginning, it could’ve been anywhere, but in the end, it appears as if we’ve stumbled into a coffee shop.
 Check your logo design to be certain you’re reinforcing the theme or pattern of the “whole”.

 Grow your brand via the rolling “snowball effect”.